 Dear Fellow Seminoles,

-The 2017 Legislative Session came to a close on Monday, May 8.
-Positive outcomes for Florida State University include $19.5 million in additional preeminence funding, $11 million for the World Class Scholars program, $9 million for the Excellence Programs in medicine, law and business, as well as $38 million in building construction.
+The regular and special sessions for the 2017 Legislative season have come to a close.
+Positive outcomes for Florida State University include $17.3 million in additional preeminence funding, $11 million for the World Class Scholars program, $9 million for the Excellence Programs in medicine, law and business, as well as $38 million in building construction.
 A comprehensive rundown is available in this Legisletter.

 Florida State University is enjoying an exceptional year as the preeminent institution records a number of historic recognitions and accomplishments reflecting an upward trajectory of overall academic excellence and national prominence in higher education.